Warning to British travellers amid rioting in France

 French President Emmanuel Macron has so far held off on declaring a state of emergency, but the crisis has grown as rioting spreads across the country.

+French interior minister Gerald Darmanin told French news channel BFMTV that by around 3am on Friday there were at least 471 arrests made across the country, down significantly from the 917 arrests made on Thursday.

+At least nine arrests were made in the Parisian suburb of Nanterre, authorities said those who were arrested had petrol jerry cans and Molotov cocktails.

-Police made 917 arrests on Thursday, with interior minister Gerald Darmanin ordering a nationwide night-time shutdown of all public buses and trams in response to the riots.
+Mr Darmanin ordered a nationwide night-time shutdown of all public buses and trams in response to the riots and added 5,000 police to the streets, increasing the number to 45,000 overall.

 Newly updated Foreign Office travel advice warns of potential disruption and cautions people to be aware of the uncertain situation.